pullreminders/enterprise/README.md

 ## Overview

-This repo contains work-in-progress instructions on setting up Pull Reminders on-premises.
+This repo contains instructions on setting up Pull Reminders on-premises for integration with GitHub Enterprise.

 1. [Choose a host](#choose-a-host)
 2. [Create a Slack App](#create-a-slack-app)